 Furthermore, the United States maintains a central joint military exercise structure with the region.
 The United States has established a de facto strategic system of military exercises throughout LAC, with exercises conducted on a near-constant basis.
-Among them are UNITAS, the region's oldest and largest maritime exercise, conducted annually by the U.S. Navy in collaboration with other Latin American navies; PANAMAX, aimed at ensuring the defense of the Panama Canal; CENTAM Guardian, an annual exercise conducted to strengthen functional disaster response capabilities in the region; NAMSI (North American Maritime Security Initiative), which synchronizes operability between North American military forces; Fuerzas Comando (Command Forces), which trains the special forces of both American continents; and Tradewinds, an annual joint exercise focused on building the capacity of U.S. forces and nations in the Caribbean.15
+Among them are UNITAS, the region's oldest and largest maritime exercise, conducted annually by the U.S. Navy in collaboration with other Latin American navies; PANAMAX, aiming at ensuring the defense of the Panama Canal;

+CENTAM Guardian, an annual exercise conducted to strengthen functional disaster response capabilities in the region; NAMSI (North American Maritime Security Initiative), which synchronizes operability between North American military forces; Fuerzas Comando (Command Forces), which trains the special forces of both American continents; and Tradewinds, an annual joint exercise focused on building the capacity of U.S. forces and nations in the Caribbean.

 Finally, the United States maintains a significant presence via the U.S. Southern Command (SOUTHCOM).
 Founded in 1963 as a U.S. Department of Defense division, it is the primary vector of military collaboration between the United States and LAC.
 SOUTHCOM is responsible for all U.S. military actions in Central America, South America, and the Caribbean.
 It has a presence in thirty-one countries and twelve dependencies and areas of special sovereignty in the region.
-SOUTHCOM explicitly states that its operations are concentrated on fighting drug trafficking, humanitarian efforts, regional collaboration, training, and military drults with allies in LAC.16 in the region, resulting in vigorous resistance to the regional presence of China and Russia.
-In 2019, SOUTHCOM published its strategy for the region, in which it recognized Russia and China as the actors with whom it would compete most aggressively, arguing that their presence further destabilizes the region and threatens democratic government.17 To counter the growing presence of China and Russia in LAC, SOUTHCOM has pushed for greater interoperability and collaboration through
+SOUTHCOM explicitly states that its operations are concentrated on fighting drug trafficking, humanitarian efforts, regional collaboration, training and military education for the armed forces of the area, and military drills with allies in LAC.

+SOUTHCOM has been a pillar in the defense of U.S. interests in LAC.
+Accordingly, SOUTHCOM has opposed any actor that might challenge the United States' extensive military cooperation with countries in the region, resulting in vigorous resistance to the regional presence of China and Russia.
+In 2019, SOUTHCOM published its strategy for the region, in which it recognized Russia and China as the actors with whom it would compete most aggressively, arguing that their presence further destabilizes the region and threatens democratic government.
+To counter the growing presence of China and Russia in LAC, SOUTHCOM has pushed for greater interoperability and collaboration through security alliances with the region's militaries.18